INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 - `Rotation { tank_rotation: Option<Rotation>, turret_rotation: Option<Rotation> }`:
   Rotate the tank and turret left or right, where `Rotation` is an enum with the variants `Left` and `Right`.
-- `AbilityUse { ability_type: AbilityType }`: Use an ability, such as firing a bullet.
+- `AbilityUse { ability_type: AbilityType }`: Use an ability.
+The possible ability types are:
+  - `FireBullet`: Fire a single bullet.
+  - `UseLaser`: Use the laser ability.
+  - `FireDoubleBullet`: Fire two bullets simultaneously.
+  - `UseRadar`: Activate the radar ability.
+  - `DropMine`: Drop a mine at the tank's current position.
 - `Pass`: Do nothing for this turn.

-You can modify the mentioned file and create more files in the `src/agent` directory.
-Do not modify any other files, as this may prevent us from running your agent during the competition.

-If you want to extend the functionality of the `GameState` struct or other structs, use the Extension Trait pattern by creating your own trait and implementing it for the structs or enums you want to extend.
+These ability types allow your agent to perform various actions in the game, from basic attacks to more strategic abilities like using radar or dropping mines.

 ### Including Static Files